ranjithshivasami/php-interview-questions/README.md

 10. ### Explain what the different PHP errors are

-      * A <code>notice</code> is a non-critical error saying something went wrong in execution, something minor like an undefined variable.
+      * A <code class="code">notice</code> is a non-critical error saying something went wrong in execution, something minor like an undefined variable.
-      * A <code>warning </code> is given when a more critical error like if an include() command went to retrieve a non-existent file.
+      * A <code class="code">warning </code> is given when a more critical error like if an include() command went to retrieve a non-existent file.
 In both this and the error above, the script would continue.
-      * A <code>fatal error </code> would terminate the code.
+      * A <code class="code">fatal error </code> would terminate the code.
 Failure to satisfy a require() would generate this type of error, for example.